opensciencegrid/osgvo-docker-pilot/README.md

 -   `CVMFS_QUOTA_LIMIT` - the quota limit in MB for CVMFS; leave this blank to use the system default (4 GB)

+You can add other CVMFS options by bind-mounting a config file over `/cvmfsexec/default.local`; note that options in environment variables are preferred over options in `/cvmfsexec/default.local`.

 You can store the cache outside of the container by bind-mounting a directory to `/cvmfs-cache`.